STACKS API Guide

 containers:read |

-List containers, view status, logs, credentials, and metrics |
+List containers, view status, logs, credentials, metrics, and backups |

 containers:create |